 The state distributes aid to Police and Fire retirement programs in counties and municipalities based on fire and auto insurance premiums collected in the state.
-Taxes paid by insurers on those premiums are used to partially offset police and fire pension employer contribution costs.
+Taxes paid by insurers on those premiums are used to supplement police and fire pension contributions.
 St. Paul receives aid for Police and Fire pensions based on a number of factors: